nlowe/mousiki/README.md

 ## Building

 You need Go 1.12+ or vgo for Go Modules support.
-You also need a C compiler that works with CGO and gstreamer-1.0-devel
+You also need a C compiler that works with CGO and gstreamer-1.0-devel.

+See [`.github/workflows/ci.yaml`](.github/workflows/ci.yaml) for a rough idea of what to install.

 ```bash
 # Linux / Unix / macOS